Hollande says France will intensify operations in Syria

-VERSAILLES, France, Nov 16 (Reuters) - France will step up strikes in Syria where Friday’s shootings and suicide bombings in Paris had been planned, President Francois Hollande said on Monday.
+VERSAILLES, France (Reuters) - France will step up strikes in Syria where Friday’s shootings and suicide bombings in Paris had been planned, President Francois Hollande said on Monday.

 In an extraordinary address to both houses of parliament, Hollande called on the United Nations Security Council to rapidly issue a resolution against terrorism.